hbctraining/reproducibility-tools/lessons/06_Github_Desktop_remote2.md

 1. Navigate to the `code` folder.
 We are going to create an Rmarkdown file in this directory.
 2. Click on the "Add File" button and choose "Create new file" from the drop-down button.
 3. You will now find yourself on a new page, with your cursor flashing in a text box at the top of the page.
 Give your new file the name `workshop_rmd_exercise.Rmd`.
 4. In the space below, you can add the contents of your file.
 Locate the .Rmd file you created in [Day 1 self-learning](../activities/Rmd_exercise4.md).
-Copy and paste the code into the browser space labeled "< > Edit new file".
+Copy and paste the code into the browser space labeled `Edit file contents here`.
-5. Scroll down to the Commit box at the bottom and give your commit a descriptive title.
-Then click "Commit new file".
+5. Click the green `Commit changes...` button in the upper right, give your commit a descriptive title, and commit the changes

 ***